** For the most RECENT and RELEVANT information about Marmalead and Etsy SEO, head over to Marmalead’s Help site! **

 A little background on getting found in Etsy search.
 Etsy search relevancy while always being tweaked will likely always be consistent on a few key points:

 - Listing Titles are a strong factor in relevancy.
-If you want to be highly ranked in search, make sure your Title matches the search phrase as close as possible.
+You want to make sure your Title matches the search phrase as close as possible.
 Especially since Tags have a 20 character limit, you want to maximize your Titles for long tail keywords (keywords made up of multiple words).

 - Tags help search understand your product.
 They’re limited to 20 characters so you’re going to want to maximize meaningful combinations.
 For example, “crackling wick” and “hand poured candle” are better than “crackling”, “wick”, “hand poured”, “candle” as separate Tags.
 The more specific the less competition and more likely you are to be found.
 Tags are your opportunity to expand the relevancy that your Title started.